fortinsylvain/MyCpu/README.md

 📌 **Note:** The ring is for *actual home-built CPUs*.
 Emulations of commercial parts are OK.
 However, projects must be *partially or fully built*—**paper designs don’t qualify**.
 Technologies used can include **relays**, **TTL**, **CMOS**, **FPGAs**, etc.

+## License
+This project is licensed under the MIT License – see the [LICENSE](license.txt) file for details.